anshuk-arun/d2-loadout-randomizer/README.md

 * Option to do it randomized with every item/gear option to do it with specifically your items/gear
       - requires bungie profile auth

+# Login Window
+- light blue background frame
+maybe a background/foreground image of destiny 2 space?

+- Login button has text "Login with" and D2 Logo icon following it. basically it's the (Login with Bungie credentials) button

+- The button will redirect to Bungie authorization website.
+User will login with their details- all through the Bungie login.
+Program will not have any of their details.?
+- User may log out at any time.

+Program will save the bungie information for 24 hours? after which it will request new login?
+User can manually relogin?

+After loggin in, closes window and opens new window for main program?